 Health Systems Aim to Improve Efficiencies & Reduce Costs

-These integrations are forcing hospitals to look inward at how they are conducting business to better serve their patients as well as to reduce their costs.
-98% of hospital supply chain professionals agree that consolidating vendors and standardizing products is an important way to achieve cost savings and improve efficiencies for their facilities.
+Consolidating vendors and standardizing products is a fundamental way for hospital supply chain professionals to achieve cost savings and improve efficiencies for their facilities.
 Health systems are working to reduce the number of vendors in an attempt to increase purchase volumes with their primary suppliers and to drive contract compliance in order to receive more favorable pricing.
 Fewer vendors should also translate into fewer purchase orders, reducing hidden costs, and help to get rid of redundant SKUs for same or similar products, improving efficiencies.

 Common Obstacles to Achieving Standardization & Vendor Consolidation

-While consolidating vendors and standardizing products appears to be a logical strategy from a bird’s eye view, what hospitals often find is that it can prove to be very difficult to implement.
+While consolidating vendors and standardizing products appears to be a more practical approach, what hospitals often find is that it can prove to be very difficult to implement.
 Suppliers of easily comparable items, such as infusion pumps, often have contracts with the Health System that can delay any chance at consolidating for several years.
 Other medical devices, such as surgical instruments, can be a personal item to doctors who work to block any type of change.
 Any item with a substantial price tag or any connection to patient outcomes must go through the Value Analysis Team for approval, which means heated debates, risk/benefit analysis, and lengthy trial times.
 The result is that despite being a major initiative for the health system, cost savings initiatives often fall far short of their budgeted targets.

 Standardization of Consumables Offer Quicker Savings